5 Ways To Get The Most Out of Your Collaboration with a Graphic Recorder

 3) Identify the Key Players

 If they’re in the room, their voice is important, but there’s still a hierarchy to acknowledge.
 Beyond the facilitator, are there any key decision makers, stakeholders, or influencers that the graphic recorder should be aware of?
-Knowing who holds the final say in a discussion will help your graphic recorder better frame the information that’s captured.
+Knowing who holds the final say in a discussion will help your graphic recorder better frame the information that’s captured and make visual note taking successful.

 4) Give The Low Down On Group Dynamics